Human-Hummus/Flaarc/README.md

 Please note that while the format and output files aren't required, as they default to "markdown" and "out.md" respectively, the input file **is** required.

 Some other options include:

-- -help / -h:	print help info-
+- -help / -h:	print help info
-	frog:		Don't worry about it.
+- frog:		Don't worry about it.

 ##  Italics & Bold.